srijan-paul/frametap/README.md

-# Frametrap
+# Frametap

-> frametrap is *very* early in development.
+> frametap is *very* early in development.
 Definitely do not use it just yet.

 A cross platform screen capture library for MacOS, Windows, and Linux.

-Frametrap can:
+Frametap can:
   - Deliver live frame information from your screen.
   - Capture GIFs.
   - Export frames as PNGs.